 The State Health Insurance Assistance Program (SHIP) is a free and impartial counseling program for people with Medicare.
 SHIP is provided by the Administration for Community Living and the Indiana Department of Insurance.
 We are part of a federal network of State Health Insurance Assistance Programs located in every state.
-All of our services are free.

 SHIP provides free, impartial information to help consumers make decisions regarding health insurance options related to Medicare.
 We strive to help them be wise consumers and to get the most value for their Medicare health insurance dollars.